hunterdyar/Immersive-Media-Pocket-Reference/notes/TeleportationNotes.md

 <iframe src='https://gfycat.com/ifr/SparseExcellentFieldspaniel' frameborder='0' scrolling='no' allowfullscreen width='640' height='764'></iframe><p> <a href="https://gfycat.com/sparseexcellentfieldspaniel">via Gfycat</a></p>

 *A player spamming teleportation in order to cover a large distance in Forestry.
 Note how the fast mid-teleportation animation, open design, and large paths encourage this behavior, and that the landmarks and limited range means the player almost always can instantly recognize where they are when teleporting.*

+One may wish to prevent the player from teleporting too close to themselves, but I believe this is a mistake, as sometimes a player may wish to "fine-tune" their position, especially when they have a smaller play area.

 ## Selection Accuracy
 Selecting a destination with a straight-line laser-pointer style selection is difficult for players.
 The required accuracy of their pointing increases exponentially as the distance away from themselves increases.
 To counter this, one common solution is to show the teleportation as a parabolic arc, calculated like a thrown object.
 This allows a change in the angle of the controller to more consistently map to a change in the distance of destination.